67 Q&As Crucial To Periodontal Disease or Periodontitis

 19. Does eating sweets cause Periodontal Disease?

+Just like drinking soda, eating sweets does not cause Periodontal Disease.
 Ironically, eating sweets can cure it, as it will rot your teeth out.
 You can’t have a perio disease on teeth you don’t have.

 20. Does smoking cause Periodontal Disease?

+There has been a long debate on whether or not smoking causes Periodontal Disease, or if it has an additive effect.
+Regardless, it does seem to be a player in the ballgame, especially if you have other predisposing factors.
 Do e-cigarettes cause this gum problem?
 The use of e-cigarettes has been a relatively new phenomenon.
 There has been very little research on the effects of e-cigarettes on overall health, in general, let alone periodontal health.
 This is due to a lack of longevity of data, not the lack of trying.
 With time, the evidence should be there for us to know.

 21. Does chewing tobacco cause Periodontitis?

 This is much like smoking.
 This is another debate whether chewing tobacco or using smokeless tobacco causes Periodontitis or if it is contributory to the disease.
 Regardless, if you are predisposed to the disease, you should stay away from chewing tobacco or smokeless tobacco.
+Chewing tobacco does can lead to oral cancer, but that’s another discussion.

 22. Does not flossing cause Periodontitis?